My Approach to Helping

 I view therapy as an active collaboration.
 I aim to offer a safe and intelligent place where clients may explore their lives and relationships, work through old patterns and current areas of discontent, and identify and utilize strengths--and strategies--for personal growth and more optimistic and fulfilling lives.
 My experience in doing clinical research on trauma informs my work; I believe we possess inherent strengths that, when recognized and utilized, can help us create lives we want to live.

 I believe all therapy--including individual and couples counseling--is family therapy.
 Early experiences, both positive and negative, inform our thoughts, feelings and behavior in the present.
 While I assist clients with current concerns, I believe working to understand motivations and patterns rooted in the past can help us explore the possibility of change, and to have what we want and need now.
-Areas of expertise include trauma, and relational counseling, including work with couples and family therapy for reuniting estranged family members.
+Areas of expertise include processing trauma and post-traumatic stress, and relational counseling, including work with couples and family therapy.

-My private practice is informed by my work with post-deployed combat veterans and as a writer.
+My private practice is informed by my work researching and treating post-deployed combat veterans and as a writer.
 In addition to practicing psychotherapy, I am the author of 30 books, and have written widely on families, parenting, trauma, sexual trauma, and other subjects.
 I currently serve as a consultant to First 5 LA.